garlick/gem-controld/README.md

 ### status

-Current:  The handbox can be used to slew the telescope.
+The handbox can be used to slew the telescope in two speeds, and the RA axis tracks at a fixed sidereal rate of 15.0417 arcsec/sec.

 Partially completed: autoguiding interface.